jfoclpf/cordova-import-npm/README.md

 ## Example

-Imagine you want the latest jquery and bootsrap files on your `www/js/res/` and `www/css/res/ directories`.
+Imagine you wanted the latest jquery and bootsrap files on your `www/js/res/` and `www/css/res/` directories.
 Just run

 ```
 npm i cordova-import-npm
+npm i jquery bootstrap
 ```

 And then edit your `npmFilesToImport.json` with this info: